mlfoundations/open_lm/MOE.md

 ## Train MoE

-To train an MoE, add the `--moe-` related arguments to the training command:
+To train an MoE, add the `--moe-X` related arguments to the training command:

 ```
 torchrun --nproc-per-node 8 -m open_lm.main \